helps people win back their lives

 According to Michigan alcohol laws, beer, wine, and liquor can be sold by privately owned retail establishments.
 The sale of alcohol is prohibited Monday through Friday from 2 a.m. to 7 a.m. and Sunday before noon.Legal BAC Limit

-The legal limit for a driver over the age of 21 to operate a motor vehicle is .08%.
-If a driver is over the legal limit, he or she may be charged with driving under the influence (DUI).
-The penalties for drunk driving include jail time, probation, community service, fines, and a lengthy driver’s license suspension.Other Laws to Know
+For those drivers over the age of 21, the legal limit for bodily alcohol content is .08%.
+If a driver is over this legal limit, he or she may be charged with driving under the influence (DUI).
+This is called OWI in Michigan.
+The penalties for drunk driving include jail time, probation, community service, fines, and the possibility of a lengthy driver's license suspension.Other Laws to Know

-Michigan’s Zero Tolerance laws make it illegal for minors to drive a vehicle with a blood alcohol content of .02% or higher.
+Michigan's Zero Tolerance laws make it illegal for minors to drive a vehicle with a blood alcohol content of .02% or higher.
+There are certain exceptions to this law, such as when the consumption of alcohol is part of a religious ceremony.
 The penalties for a Zero Tolerance conviction include fines and community service.

-Have you recently been charged with violating one of Michigan’s alcohol laws?
+Have you recently been charged with violating one of Michigan's alcohol laws?
 The Barone DUI Defense Firm can help.
-Submit your case information online today for a free consultation and a copy of The Michigan DUI Book (A Citizen’s Handbook on Fighting a Michigan DUI Case).
+Submit your case information online today for a free consultation.
+When you speak with us, be sure to request your FREE copy of The Michigan DUI Book (A Citizen's Handbook on Fighting a Michigan DUI Case).